Supervisor Development Program (SDP)

 Delegation — Getting the Shift Done Through the Team

 What we cover: Why new supervisors grab the hardest jobs themselves, and the real cost of becoming the bottleneck.
 Deciding what to hand over and what to keep.
-Matching the task to the person's skill and readiness so you delegate to the right hands.
+Matching the task to the person's skill and readiness so you delegate to the right hands, using the skill matrix you already have.
 Handing over the outcome with enough context that they can own it, not just a set of steps.
 Following up without hovering or micromanaging.
 Building the team's capability so the shift does not depend on the supervisor doing everything.

 What changes: The supervisor runs the shift through the team instead of on their own back — freeing themselves to actually lead, and lifting the whole floor's capacity.